 A few weeks after the EU type approval is completed and the official papers have been received, Micro Mobility will commence series production and deliveries of the Microlino 2.0.
 If everything goes per schedule, the rollout would be in September.
 The company has also released a picture showing the expected timeline:

-Testing of the Microlino 2.0 has begun in Turin, Italy.
-Microlino has posted a video showing a prototype mule of the Microlino 2.0 being driven out of the premises of its production and development partner CECOMP.
+In December last year, testing of the Microlino 2.0 began in Turin, Italy.
+Micro Mobility uploaded a video showing a prototype mule of the Microlino 2.0 being driven out of the premises of its production and development partner, CECOMP.

-Microlino has said that it is “really happy” with the results of the initial testing of the Microlino 2.0 prototype mule.
-The company is using a newly engineered chassis with wider rear axle and independent suspension, and it says that this “has greatly improved the overall handling and comfort.”
-The recent developments strengthen confidence in the company’s announced market launch timeline of 2021.
+In February, the company said that it is “really happy” with the initial testing of the first Microlino 2.0 prototype mule.
+It uses a newly engineered chassis with a wider rear axle and independent suspension, and it said that this “has greatly improved the overall handling and comfort.”
+The recent developments strengthen confidence in the company’s announced market launch timeline of this year.

-Microlino was showcasing its product at the company’s flagship store in Zurich last month.
-It was displaying the concept version for customers to sit in and get a demo.
-In October, Microlino said that besides the prototype mule it is working in parallel on the electronics integration.
-It Instagramed a clip of a test bench showing the car’s components including the motor, battery, heater etc. testing before combining into one fully functional system.
+Micro Mobility showcased its product at the company’s flagship store in Zurich in November 2020.
+It displayed the concept version for customers to sit in and get a demo.
+In October 2020, the company said that it is working in parallel on the electronics integration besides the prototype mule.
+It Instagrammed a clip of a test bench showing the car’s components, including the motor, battery, heater, etc., testing before combining into one fully functional system.